telerik/xaml-docs/controls/radrichtextbox/ui-for-applying-rich-text-formatting/section-columns.md

 # Section Columns

 With the Section Columns feature, **RadRichTextBox** allows you arrange the text in a [Section]({%slug radrichtextbox-features-document-elements-section%}) into columns.
-This article will show you how to arrange the text into columns with different or customized width and set a separator between them.
+This article will show you how to use the predefined UI to arrange the text into columns with equal or different width.

 * [Create Section Columns](#create-section-columns)

 * [Changing the Width of a Section Column](#changing-the-width-of-a-section-column)

-#### Figure 1: Text laid out in columns
+#### __Figure 1: Text laid out in columns__
 ![RadRichTextBox_Features_Section_Columns_01](images/RadRichTextBox_Features_Section_Columns_01.png)

 ## Create Section Columns